vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/README.md

 - Multiple replicas have been created to increase the HA property of the application.
 - The database connection also needs attention because the pods communicate with each other via name or internal IP.
 - Secrets have also been used to store sensitive database information.
+- Deployed application using Helm chart.
+It is more convenient for application management, scaling... in the future

 ## 6. References